Albeiro Usuriaga: Club career

 Usuriaga first came to prominence with Medellín's Atlético Nacional, scoring four goals in a 6–0 win against Danubio F.C. for the 1989 edition of the Libertadores Cup and adding another against Club Olimpia in the final (2–0 in the second leg in Paraguay), in an eventual penalty shootout win. goalkeeper René Higuita was amongst his teammates.

 After playing two season halves in Spain with CD Málaga – Málaga CF's predecessor – and having a three-year spell with América de Cali, Usuriaga rarely settled with a team and continuously changed countries, appearing for Club Atlético Independiente (two stints), Club Necaxa, Barcelona Sporting Club, Santos FC, Club Deportivo Los Millonarios, Atlético Bucaramanga, General Paz Juniors, All Boys, Deportivo Pasto, Club Sportivo Luqueño and Carabobo FC.

 In the 1993–94 season, Usuriaga contributed with four goals as Argentina's Independiente won the Clausura tournament.
 Three years later, whilst with the same team, he was handed a two-year ban by the Argentine Football Association after testing positive for cocaine.
 After playing in various levels of football, he retired from the game in 2003, at the age of 37.

 International career

 Usuriaga gained 15 caps for Colombia, during three years.
 His only international goal came during the 1990 FIFA World Cup qualification playoffs against Israel, the only goal in the two legs.

 Usuriaga was later, however, omitted from the final squad in Italy due to disciplinary problems.

-Death
+Murder

-On 11 February 2004, 37-year-old Usuriaga was gunned down while playing a card game in a nightclub district in his hometown of Cali, in unclear circumstances.
+On 11 February 2004, Albeiro Usuriaga was shot dead while playing a card game in a nightclub district in his hometown of Cali, in unclear circumstances.
+He was 37 years old.
 It later surfaced he was murdered by hired killers, ordered by criminal Jefferson Valdez Marín who was dating his former girlfriend.